US STOCKS-Wall St falls as Fed highlights weak global economy

 * Oil prices fall after Fed cites health of global economy

-Sept 18 Wall Street stocks fell in late afternoon trading on Friday as the Federal Reserve's decision to keep interest rates near zero stoked concerns about the potential impact of continuing weak global growth on U.S. companies.
+Sept 18 Wall Street was lower in afternoon trading on Friday as the Federal Reserve's decision to keep interest rates near zero fueled concerns about global growth, muddying the outlook for stocks.

 Apart from the state of the world economy, the Fed cited financial market volatility and sluggish inflation at home in its decision on Thursday, while leaving the door open for a modest policy tightening later this year.

-The three major stock indexes were each down more than 1 percent, with all Dow components in the red.
+"The path forward for stocks just became a lot less clear," J.P.
+Morgan analysts said in a note.

-"What they introduced yesterday was that they're worried about the effects on U.S. growth based on foreign economies," said Scott Colyer, chief executive officer of Advisors Asset Management in Monument, Colorado.
+The three major indexes were down about 1 percent, with all Dow components in the red.

 The Fed's decision suggested a global economic environment that is unlikely to foster the kind of earnings growth needed to support stocks at their current, above-average valuations.